robparrott/ansible-vagrant/README.md

     ansible-playbook -v -i hosts vagrant-test.yaml

-## Getting started with ansible-vagrant: command line
+## Getting started with ansible-vagrant

 ### Command Line Use
 (Note that the following example assumes you know something about ansible and its syntax and conventions)